MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 ## Show *n* rows: *take*

-Return up to a specified number of rows, in no particular order, using [take](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/take-operator) or [limit](./take-operator.md) operators.
+Use [take](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/take-operator) or [limit](./take-operator.md) operators to return up to a specified number of rows, in no particular order.

 Example:
 Show a random sample of five rows: